Accelerated bonus depreciation

 Congress introduced the corporate AMT in 1986 to prevent large companies from using tax exemptions to avoid paying income taxes, despite high earnings.
 Corporate AMT was eventually repealed by the Tax Cuts and Jobs Act of 2017.

 The old version of the corporate AMT required companies to calculate their tax liability twice: once using the regular tax code and once using an alternative calculation without certain deductions.
 Then, the company paid whichever resulted in the highest tax bill.

 The IRA of 2022 reintroduced the corporate AMT, but with major changes:

-- It only applies to certain corporations (or a group of corporations treated as a single employer) with significant book-to-tax differences and a three-year average annual income over $1 billion from the prior three tax years.
+- It applies only to certain corporations (or a group of corporations treated as a single employer) with significant book-to-tax differences and a three-year average annual income over $1 billion from the prior three tax years.

-- A company only needs to pass the book income test once to be subject to AMT.
+- A company needs to pass the book income test only once to be subject to AMT.
 Unless the IRS specifies otherwise, it remains an applicable corporation.

 - The new corporate AMT applies a 15% tax to a company’s adjusted financial statement income (AFSI).
-AFSI is a company’s net income or loss reported on its applicable financial statements (AFS), such as a Form 10-K filed with the SEC, including tax and accounting adjustments.
+AFSI is a company’s net income or loss reported on it’s applicable financial statements (AFS), such as a Form 10-K filed with the SEC, including tax and accounting adjustments.
 Accelerated depreciation is a tax adjustment (but not for book purposes).

 - This aspect of the corporate AMT could substantially cut the minimum tax bill of corporations that invest heavily in the next few years.
 However, it will have less impact as bonus depreciation phases out unless Congress decides to extend it.